 Assign URI for aggregation of notification

 If the request is a request to create a <subscription> resource, the group hosting CSE shall validate the request to check whether it contains a notificationForwardingURI attribute or not.
 If it does not, the group hosting CSE shall forward it to the group memebers.
 If it does, the group hosting CSE shall assign a new URI to the notificationURI attribute of the <subscription> in the requests before forwarding it to the group members.
-This is so the group hosting CSE can receive and aggregate Notifications from those subscriptions.
+This new URI shall address the group hosting CSE so that it can receive and aggregate Notifications from those subscriptions.

 Fanout Request to each member

-For each member hosting CSE, the group hosting CSE shall perform the following steps:
+For each member, the group hosting CSE shall perform the following steps:

 a) The primitive parameters From and To shall be mapped to the primitive parameters of the corresponding Request to be sent out to each member of the group.
 The primitive parameter From shall be directly used.
-The prefix of primitive parameter To i.e. <URI of group resource>/fanOutPoint shall be replaced by hierarchical URIs derived from the attribute memberIDs of the group resource, but excluding the member resources which construct a sub-group.
+The prefix of primitive parameter To i.e. <URI of group resource>/fanOutPoint shall be replaced by hierarchical URIs derived from the attribute memberIDs of the group resource, but excluding the member resources which construct a sub-group if the sub-group was created by the group hosting CSE.
 In addition, any additional relative address that was appended to .../fanOutPoint in the original Request shall be appended to each To URI.
-For these member resources contained in a sub-group, the primitive To of the composed Request shall be <URI of sub-group resource>/fanOutPoint plus any additional appended relative address including in the original Request.
+For the member resources contained in a sub-group that was created by the group hosting CSE, the primitive To of the composed Request shall be <URI of sub-group resource>/fanOutPoint plus any additional appended relative address including in the original Request.
 The group hosting CSE shall execute "Compose Request primitives".
 In addition, the group hosting CSE shall generate a unique group request identifier, add it as a primitive parameter to the Request and locally store the group request identifier as per the local policy.

 b) "Send the Request to the receiver CSE".